lhbelfanti/overpass-api/README.md

 If this variable is not set, the database won't be updated anytime, nor even during the initialization of the Overpass service, nor after the initialization process is completed.
 - `OVERPASS_UPDATES_ENABLED` - **⚠️ MANDATORY VARIABLE**: Set it to `1` if you want the database to be updated with the latest diffs.
 Set it to `0` if you don't want the database to be updated with the latest diffs.
 - `OVERPASS_UPDATE_SLEEP` - Integer, the delay between updates (seconds).
+- `OVERPASS_STOP_AFTER_INIT` - If `false` the container will keep running after init is completed.
+Otherwise container will be stopped after initialization process is complete.
+Default `true`.

 **Queries variables:**
 - `OVERPASS_RATE_LIMIT` - Set the maximum allowed number of concurrent accesses from a single IP address.
 It is `-1` by default, which means "no rate limit".